 The SureStop braking system of course!
 Guardian’s proprietary braking system stops the bike using the power of two v-pull caliper brakes, just like many high-end kids’ bikes.
 However, it simplifies the process for kids by requiring them to pull just ONE brake lever to activate both brakes in sequence.

 With SureStop, the difficulties that can arise with coaster brakes, as well as the confusion of dual-hand brakes for young riders, are both eliminated.
 How does the SureStop system work?
-Not to worry, we’ll cover the details later in the review.
+Keep reading!

 Guardian’s Unique SureStop Braking System

-Our favorite feature of all Guardian Bikes, no matter the size, is their proprietary SureStop braking system.
+Our favorite feature of all Guardian Bikes, is their proprietary SureStop braking system.
 Unique to Guardian, the SureStop system allows riders to stop faster and with more control.

 We’ve seen time and again that SureStop allows kids to feel more in control on their Guardian bike, and as a result, their confidence level increases.
 With less anxiety about stopping the bike, many kids are more willing to ride more adventurously.